WooCommerce Automated Emails: The Ultimate Guide To Boosting Profits With Automation

 Many store owners are missing out on the opportunity to engage with their customers when a product is going to finish by not encouraging them to re-stock.

-A study published by Listrack.com found out that replenishment campaigns had the highest CTR compared to any lifecycle emails.
+A study published by Listrack.com found that replenishment campaigns had the highest CTR compared to any lifecycle emails.

 Love this email from Just Right by Purina: